-First Female Four-Star General, Author of "A Higher Standard"
+First Female Four-Star General and Author

 General Ann Dunwoody is the former commanding general of one of the Army’s largest commands, the U.S. Army Materiel Command.
 She is the first woman in U.S. military history to achieve a four-star officer rank, and U.S. Army Chief of Staff General Ray Odierno called her “quite simply the best logistician the Army has ever had.”
 She led many divisions at home and abroad and commanded at every level.
 She also supported the largest deployment and redeployment of U.S. forces since WWII.
 The author of A Higher Standard: Leadership Strategies from America’s First Female Four-Star General, Dunwoody shares what nearly four decades in the military taught her about effective leadership, revealing the core principles that guided her to her historic appointment.
 Through engaging stories and battle-tested insights, she offers audiences practical, tactical advice to lead and achieve with maximum success – no matter the size or scope of their organization.
 Spunky and a straight shooter, she is exclusively represented by Leading Authorities speakers bureau.

 U.S. Army Career.
 Dunwoody led the transformation of the Army’s logistics organizations.
 She was responsible for research and development, installation and contingency contracting, foreign military sales, supply chain management, and more.
 She also oversaw all of the depots that supported supply, maintenance, manufacturing, and ammunitions.
 AMC had more than 69,000 employees and presence in all 50 states and 145 countries, and Dunwoody managed a budget of $60 billion dollars and was responsible for oversight of approximately $70 billion in service contracts.
 She also led the Army’s global supply chain in support of Iraq and Afghanistan and contingency operations in Haiti, Pakistan, and Japan.